FC Bayern Munich in international football: 2020s

 Having safely negotiated the group stage in the autumn, when Champions League ties resumed in early 2021, a re-match of the previous final at the quarter-final stage saw Paris Saint-Germain exact some revenge over Bayern.
-Their 3–2 first leg win in Munich was the first time the holders had lost an international game since 2019 (a run of 21 victories and one draw); a 1–0 victory for the Germans in Paris was not enough, with elimination on away goals in the last season the rule would be in use.
-A ninth successive Bundesliga title would ensure the club made a swift return to the competition.
+Their 3–2 first leg win in Munich was the first time the holders had lost an international game since 2019 (a run of 21 victories and one draw); a 1–0 victory for the Germans in Paris was not enough, with elimination on away goals (in the last season that rule would be in use).
+A ninth successive Bundesliga title ensured the club made a swift return to the competition.

-The next year's campaign was a disappointing one.
-Despite dominating their group, that included Barcelona, and finishing with a maximum of 18 points, Bayern were eliminated in the quarter-finals by underdogs Villarreal 1–2 on aggregate.
-That result meant the Bavarian giants had been knocked out at that stage for the second year in a row.
-As in previous years, a Bundesliga win meant Bayern would return to the competition the following year.
+The 2021–22 UEFA Champions League campaign was a disappointing one: despite dominating their group, which included Barcelona, and finishing with a maximum 18 points, Bayern were eliminated in the quarter-finals by underdogs Villarreal 1–2 on aggregate and were knocked out at that stage for the second year in a row.
+As in previous years, a Bundesliga title meant the Bavarians would return to the competition the following year.

 Records

 UEFA annual ranking

 The table below shows the points gained by Bayern Munich over the past ten seasons, according to the UEFA coefficient, and the club's ranking among clubs across Europe – this is used primarily for qualification seeding purposes in the continental tournaments for the upcoming season.

-As of end of 2021–22 season.
+As of end of 2024–25 season.